 - Your baby is not alert at hearing various sounds.

 - Your baby is unable to lift up his head while lying down.

-- Your baby does not recognise his parents or the people he sees on daily basis.
+- Your baby does not recognise you, your spouse or the people he sees on a daily basis.

 Previous Week: 6 Weeks Old Baby